 Exposure to asylum seekers

 For each ASC we know the exact address.
 Depending on the type of ASC we received different information from COA.
 For regular and temporary ASCs we know how many asylum seekers were housed at 1-1-2015 and 15-11-2015.
 For each crisis centres we know the daily mutations in asylum seekers from 18-9-2015 until 15-11-2015.
 Before 18 September, asylum seekers were not housed in crisis centres.
 The data of COA thus allowed us to capture the change in exposure that took place after respondents were interviewed for the first time and before respondents were interviewed for the second time.
 To account for differences in sizes between neighbourhoods, we calculate the number of asylum seekers per 1,000 inhabitants.
 We acknowledge that the exposure to asylum seekers and the impact of this exposure for voting intentions may depend on the type of ASC asylum seekers were housed in.
 Native residents living close by regular ASCs may already have been familiarized by the presence of asylum seekers (Lubbers et al. 2006).
 This may mitigate the impact of increased exposure on PVV support.
-Asylum seekers could only live very briefly in the same crisis ASCs (generally up to 72 hours), this will have made it difficult to develop sustained positive interactions with native neighbourhood residents.
+Asylum seekers could only live very briefly in the same crisis ASCs (generally up to 72 hours), which will have made it difficult to develop sustained positive interactions with native neighbourhood residents.
 Especially among neighbourhood residents who have become exposed to asylum seekers as a consequence of placement of asylum seekers in crisis ASCs, we may therefore expect the threat mechanism to dominate.
 Thus, besides the measure of total relative exposure to asylum seekers, we also calculate the increase in the number of asylum seekers in regular ASCs, in temporary ASCs, and in crisis ASCs separately.

 Ethnic threat and interethnic contact

 Feelings of local interethnic threat are measured with the item: ‘I sometimes worry about the fact that my neighbourhood deteriorates because of the arrival of ethnic minorities’.
 The answer categories are: 0. ‘totally disagree’, 1. ‘disagree’, 2. ‘agree/nor disagree’/‘I don’t know/no opinion’, 3. ‘agree’, and 4. ‘totally agree’.
-We measure local positive interethnic contact with non-western ethnic minorities with the following question: ‘How often do you have personal contact in your neighbourhood with people of non-Western descent?
+We measure local positive interethnic contact with non-western ethnic minorities with the following question: ‘How often do you have personal contact in your neighbourhood with people of non-western descent?
 By personal contact, we mean that you know the name of this person and occasionally have a conversation with this person.’.
 The answer categories to this item are: 0.‘never’/‘not applicable’, 1.‘about once a year’, 2.‘several times a year’, 3.‘about once a month’, 4.‘several times a month’, 5.‘several times a week’, and 6.‘(almost) every day’.

 Missing values and working sample